taw00/dashcore-rpm/README.binaries.md

 ~/DashMasternodeTool/ instead which may be fine for a MS Windows system, but it's just not very linuxy._

 > _**WARNING:** The data directory (see above) contains HIGHLY sensitive information.
-The Dash Masternode Tool as configured here tightens up the default permissions, but you should really perhaps backing up the ~/.config/dash-masternode-tool directory to a USB stick or something and deleting it locally.
-If you are confident that you can keep your system secure, then, by all means, leave it as is._
+The Dash Masternode Tool as configured here tightens up the default permissions, but you should really perhaps consider backing up the ~/.config/dash-masternode-tool directory to a USB stick or something and deleting it locally.
+If you are confident that you can keep your system secure (you are probably being over-confident), then, by all means, leave it as is._

+&nbsp;

 ## *"TL;DR ...I want to install a Dash Masternode!"*